I was instantly fascinated by Dr. Brian Weiss’ books about past lives. So in November 2017, I scheduled my first Past Life Regression session.

 Vasundhra is the Founder & Writer of My Spiritual Shenanigans.
 After seeing 11:11 on the clock one fateful night, her life turned around.
 Ever since, she has been blending modern psychology and ancient spirituality, to help herself and people around the world elevate the quality of their lives.

 Add some Love & Light to your inbox.
-Come join the monthly newsletter for self-healing tools, insights, and exclusive spiritual highlights.
+Come join my free newsletter for bite-sized self-development content sent out to you once or twice a month.

 Hi V,